scalastic/hotspot-vs-native/README.md

 ## Configure Grafana dashboard

 - Connect to your Grafana interface
-  - if you've followed my previous article [Locally install Kubernetes, Prometheus, and Grafana](https://scalastic.io/install-kubernetes/) you can reach Grafana at [http://localhost:3000/](http://localhost:3000/)
+  > If you've followed my previous article [Locally install Kubernetes, Prometheus, and Grafana](https://scalastic.io/install-kubernetes/) you can reach Grafana at [http://localhost:3000/](http://localhost:3000/)
 - Import the dashboard from the JSON definition `_grafana/demo-dashboard.json` from this repo
 - Display the dashboard